simonjstanford/wpf-notes/MVVM & Property Binding/INotifyPropertyChanged.md

 ![Iproperty1](../media/IPropertyNotifyChanged1.png)

 So it’s very much possible that the WPF source data has changed and because the WPF target `UpdateSourceTrigger` event did not fire he did not make a pull and the data of the source is not in sync with the target.
-This is where “INotifyPropertyChanged” interface comes to use.
+This is where `INotifyPropertyChanged` interface comes to use.

 ![Iproperty2](../media/IPropertyNotifyChanged2.png)

-Below is a simple “clsCounter” class which has a “Counter” property and this property is incremented by “Increment” method.
+Below is a simple “clsCounter” class which has a `Counter` property and this property is incremented by `Increment` method.

-Now if we bind WPF label or textbox to the “Counter” property and call the “Increment” method the new “Counter” value will not be propagated to the target.
+Now if we bind WPF label or textbox to the `Counter” property and call the “Increment” method the new “Counter” value will not be propagated to the target.
 Because invoking a method does not trigger any “UpdateSourceTrigger” event.

 So after calling the “Increment” method the “Counter” value of the source and the target are out of synch.